William Grant & Sons: History

-In September 2014, William Grant & Sons, bought Drambuie llqueur for an estimated price of about £100 million.
+In September 2014, William Grant & Sons, bought Drambuie liqueur for an estimated price of about £100 million.

-In March 2020, the company made the decision to switch production at three of its distilleries to create approximately five million litres of ethanol over an eight-week period to produce hand sanitiser during the Covid-19 pandemic.
-In that same month, William Grant & Sons closed all of its visitor centres indefinitely due to the same pandemic.
-In June 2020, the company made the decision to reopen some of its visitor centres with increased hygiene measures.
+In March 2020, the company switched production at three of its distilleries to create approximately five million litres of ethanol over an eight-week period to produce hand sanitiser during the COVID-19 pandemic.
+In that same month, William Grant & Sons closed all of its visitor centres due to the same pandemic.
+In June 2020, the company reopened some of its visitor centres with increased hygiene measures.

 In September 2020, Fistful of Bourbon the company first bourbon was launched in the American market.

 In February 2022, William Grant & Sons launched its first low-alcoholic spirits Atopia.

+In September 2023, it was announced William Grant & Sons had acquired the Guildford-headquartered gin producer, Silent Pool Distillers.

+In September 2024, William Grant & Sons reached an agreement to buy The Famous Grouse and Naked Malt from Edrington, subject to customary regulatory approvals.
+The sale was finalized on July 1, 2025.

 Distilleries

 Distilleries owned by William Grant & Sons: